Performers / Artists / Athletes

 Houston Immigration Lawyer for Artists and Athletes

 Kathryn Karam has experience handling complicated cases, and applying creative solutions to difficult immigration issues.
-Call The Law Office of Kathryn N. Karam, P.C. at (832) 582-0620 today if you are a performer, artist or athlete seeking immigration assistance, whether currently in Houston or if seeking to come to Houston.
+Call Karam Immigration law at (832) 582-0620 today if you are a performer, artist or athlete seeking immigration assistance, whether currently in Houston or if seeking to come to Houston.

 Overview on Immigration for Artists and Athletes